nebari-dev/nebari-docs/docs/docs/tutorials/using_vscode.md

 # Using Visual Studio (VS) Code

-How to use VS Code as your development environment.
+## Using VS Code as your development environment

 VS Code can be used as an IDE (integrated development environment) which provides helpful tooling (including debugging) to assist developers in writing